Kolkata Book Fair: Kolkata Book Fair 2011

 Almost 1.7 million book lovers visited in 12 days in the 35th International Kolkata Book Fair.
 It was again held at Milan Mela, next to Science City, EM Bypass.

 Organized by the Publishers & Booksellers Guild, the 35th edition of the International Kolkata Book Fair 2011 was successfully held from 26 January to 6 February 2011.
-This year’s fair was not only international but also carried an important historical significance.
+This year's fair was not only international but also carried an important historical significance.
 This year, on the occasion of the 150th birth anniversary of the Nobel Laureate immortal poet Rabindranath Tagore to whose memory the Fair had been dedicated, there was no entry fee for the visitors.
 Each and every book lover visiting the fair was given a pocket calendar with a photograph of Rabindranath Tagore as a memento.
 Over 1.6 million book lovers gathered in this 12-day book festival, and books worth Rs 16 crore were sold.

-Noted Pulitzer Award-winning writer Richard Ford of USA inaugurated the fair.
+Noted Pulitzer Award-winning writer Richard Ford of US inaugurated the fair.
 The ex chief minister of West Bengal, Buddhadeb Bhattacharjee was the chief guest while the guest of honour was the noted author Atin Bandyopadhyay.
-The special guest was the ambassador of USA to India, Timothy J. Roemer.
+The special guest was the ambassador of US to India, Timothy J. Roemer.

 This was the first time that the Little Magazine Publishers in Little Magazine enclave had been given space at a prime position in the fairground free of cost.
 Another first was the solar lighting on the fairground.
 Solar battery-operated vehicles were provided for the benefit of the aged and the disabled visitors to the fair.

 The five halls in the fairground had been named after Acharya Prafulla Chandra, Debabrata Biswas, Shantideb Ghosh, Mother Teresa and Suchitra Mitra.
 Separate zones set up for the convenience of the discerning readers included religious literature zones, universities and educational institution zones, and Hindi and neighbouring literature zones.

 Talk shows centered around Rabindranath—AAMAR RABINDRANATH (Tagore in my life) were a major crowd puller.
 Celebrities from the fields of cinema, music, dance, drama, painting and literature spoke about the influence of the poet in their lives.
 Among the celebrities present were Ranjit Mallick, Swagatalakshmi, Mamatashankar, Lopamudra, Goutam Ghose, Chaiti Ghoshal, Anindita Kazi and Sunil Ganguly, Sirshendu, Samares, Suchitra Bhattacharya and others.